 - In legal settings, diagnostic manuals should be used with caution, if at all, with regard to their limitations and the fact that inclusion of a diagnostic category does not imply that the condition meets legal or other nonmedical criteria for what constitutes a mental disorder.

 - Only those who have received specialised training and possess sufficient experience are qualified to diagnose and treat mental illnesses.
-Laypersons should consult diagnostic manuals only to obtain information, not to make diagnoses.
+Non-clinicians can consult diagnostic manuals to obtain information, rather than make diagnoses.

 - Diagnostic manuals reflect a current consensus at a point in time and should be updated within appropriate timeframes based on scientific progress and experience with the use of the manuals.